sailfish009/openstructure/modules/base/doc/generic.rst

 Use of Generic Properties in Queries
 --------------------------------------------------------------------------------

-The :doc:`query` can also be used for numeric generic properties (i.e. bool, int, float), but the syntax is slightly different.
+The :doc:`../mol/base/query` can also be used for numeric generic properties (i.e. bool, int, float), but the syntax is slightly different.
 To access any generic properties, it needs to be specified that they are generic and at which level they are defined.
 Therefore, all generic properties start with a 'g', followed by an 'a', 'r' or 'c' for atom, residue or chain level respectively.
-For more details see :doc:`query`.
+For more details see :doc:`../mol/base/query`.

 API documentation